 I have thrown them in the washer and the dryer and they feel, look, and perform like new.
 Above, I am wearing the Sunny Shorts when I went to Fire Island last August.
 These shorts were perfect for walking to and from the beach since they prevent chub rub, didn't feel heavy or chafe when wet, and repelled sand even when damp.
 But here you can see after walking for an hour on the beach, one leg rode up.
 I didn't end up with chub rub, but it's not the most… elegant look.

-That being said, I went kayaking and canoeing last summer and early fall, every single time I wore my Universal Standard Sunny Shorts because they moved with me, didn't get all bound up on my thighs, the waistband didn't pinch or restrict, yet I felt covered.
+That being said, when I go kayaking and canoeing, every single time I wear my Universal Standard Sunny Shorts because they move with me, don't get all bound up on my thighs, the waistband doesn't pinch or restrict, yet I feel covered.

 I'll be honest, I would have never considered these shorts if Universal Standard didn't gift me a pair.
 They don't look especially stylish or high-performance or special.
 But sometimes the most utilitarian item in your closet becomes your most favorite to wear.
 And let's be honest, it's hard to find durable, quality utilitarian items like this in inclusive sizing.